-The ICAO Technical Instructions place other requirements on the use of this exception:
+The ICAO TIs place other requirements on the use of this exception:

-- Provision must be made to stow and secure DG during take-off and landing and at all other times when deemed necessary by the pilot-in-command; - The DG must be under the control of trained personnel during the time when they are in use on the aircraft; - DG transported under this exception may be carried on a flight made by the same aircraft before or after a flight for the purposes identified above, when it is impracticable to load or unload the DG immediately before or after the flight, subject to the following conditions:
+- Provision must be made to stow and secure DG during take-off and landing and at all other times when deemed necessary by the PIC; - The DG must be under the control of trained personnel during the time when they are in use on the aircraft; - DG transported under this exception may be carried on a flight made by the same aircraft before or after a flight for the purposes identified above, when it is impracticable to load or unload the DG immediately before or after the flight, subject to the following conditions:

-$^{\rm 2}$ 2;9.3 lists the requirements for the carriage of lithium batteries.
+$^{^{3}}$ 2;9.3 lists the requirements for the carriage of lithium batteries.

-- a) The DG must be capable of withstanding the normal conditions of transport; - b) The DG must be appropriately identified (e.g. by marking or labelling); - c) The DG may only be carried with the approval of the operator; - d) The DG must be inspected for damage or leakage prior to loading; - e) Loading must be supervised by the operator; - f) The DG must be stowed and secured in the aircraft in a manner that will prevent any movement in flight which would change their orientation; - g) The pilot-in-command must be notified of the DG loaded on board the aircraft and their loading location.
-In the event of a crew-change, this information must be passed to the next crew; - h) All personnel must be trained commensurate with the functions for which they are responsible; - i) The provisions of 7;4.2 $^3$ and 7;4.4 $^4$ apply. - DG transported under this exception may be carried on flights made by the same aircraft for other purposes (e.g. training or positioning flights before or after maintenance) subject to the conditions in a)-i) above.
+- a) The DG must be capable of withstanding the normal conditions of transport; - b) The DG must be appropriately identified (e.g. by marking or labelling); - c) The DG may only be carried with the approval of the operator; - d) The DG must be inspected for damage or leakage prior to loading; - e) Loading must be supervised by the operator; - f) The DG must be stowed and secured in the aircraft in a manner that will prevent any movement in flight which would change their orientation; - g) The PIC must be notified of the DG loaded on board the aircraft and their loading location.
+In the event of a crew-change, this information must be passed to the next crew; - h) All personnel must be trained commensurate with the functions for which they are responsible; - i) The provisions of $7;4.2^4$ and $7;4.4^5$ in the TIs apply. - DG transported under this exception may be carried on flights made by the same aircraft for other purposes (e.g. training or positioning flights before or after maintenance) subject to the conditions in a)-i) above.

-In order to assist operators, the following list is indicative of DG that medical personnel may wish to carry.
+To help operators, table 7.1 indicates DG that medical personnel may wish to carry.
 This list is not exclusive: other DG may be presented for carriage by air.
-It may be necessary to do a more detailed risk analysis, or consult the ICAO Technical Instructions for unexpected cases.
+It may be necessary to do a more detailed risk analysis, or consult the ICAO TIs for unexpected cases.